 - Drone permit - Required for all indoor drone use, or any drone use on a certified studio lot.
 Permitting for all other drone use is handled by FilmLA via the film permit process required for all on-location filming in the City of Los Angeles.

-- Filming Location Fire Safety Inspection Checklist (aka the “spot check” list) - Required for all on-location filming activity within the City of Los Angeles* in which a UFSO is not assigned.
+- Filming Location Fire Safety Inspection Checklist (aka the “spot check” list) - Required for all on-location filming activity within the City of Los Angeles* for which a UFSO is not assigned.
 The checklist shall be completed every day, at every location, and a signed copy shall be made available to any LAFD inspector requesting it. (**Exception: This form is not required when filming at an approved production facility, aka certified studio.)

-- Fire Performer permit – Required for fire performers utilized in filming or special events related to filming
+- Fire Performer permit – Required for fire performers utilized in filming or special events related to filming.

 - Hospital Filming Location Evaluation Report – Required for proposed filming at any building identified as a hospital by the LA Department of Building and Safety.